 Qualification coverage

-ATS ranking is fundamentally a measure of how completely your resume addresses the requirements stated in the job description.
+On platforms that score applications, the rank is largely a measure of how completely your resume addresses the requirements stated in the job description.
 The system compares your document against the posting and scores how many of the stated qualifications — required and preferred — are clearly represented in your experience.

-A resume that covers 17 of 20 stated requirements outranks one that covers 10, regardless of which candidate would actually perform better in the role.
+All else equal, a resume that covers 17 of 20 stated requirements outranks one that covers 10, regardless of which candidate would perform better in the role.
 The system doesn't know who would perform better.
 It knows what the job description asked for and how many of those things each resume addresses.

 For a deeper look at how vocabulary alignment works and why it matters, see Keywords Aren't a Trick — They're a Translation Problem.